gavinmcfarland/mole/examples/custom-config-path/README.md

-## Adding models and templates dynamically
+## Specifying a custom config path

 Setup your project and install mole as a dependency